miki2826/botly/README.md

 ### Change Log

+#### version 1.0.1
+- quick replies are considered as postback and not regular message

 #### version 1.0.0
 - removed `createTemplate` function - was too verbose
 - moved to object parameters - too many parameters